MailHog works great locally. What about staging?

 Open Source

 MailHog is one of the simplest ways to capture emails during local development.
-Download a single binary, run it, point your app's SMTP config at localhost:1025, and you're done.
+Download a single Go binary, run it, point your app's SMTP config at localhost:1025, and you're done.
 Emails show up in a clean web UI at localhost:8025.
+No dependencies, no installation steps, no configuration files.

 For solo developers debugging email templates or testing transactional flows, MailHog is a sensible default.
 It's free, open source, and requires no account or internet connection.
 If you're working alone on your laptop, it does exactly what you need.